ioccc-src/winner/1998/df/README.md

 implementation requires it, you may have to hit Return before it is recognized.
-In this case, you can also type multiple guesses on the same line (completely solve it by entering "abcdefghijklmnopqrstuvwxyz").
+In this case, you can also type multiple guesses on the same line (completely solve it by entering `abcdefghijklmnopqrstuvwxyz`).
 Execution stops when all underscores have been replaced.

 The program offers a number of different words to guess, `time()` is